j-brooke/FracturedJson/README.md

 # FracturedJson

 FracturedJson is a library for formatting JSON documents in a human-readable but fairly compact way.
+There's also a .NET Core 3.1 commandline app.

 ## Example